readium/webpub-manifest/contexts/default/README.md

 ## Identifier

-A Web Publication Manifest <span class="rfc">should</span> contain an identifier.
+A Web Publication Manifest <strong class="rfc">should</strong> contain an identifier.
 The identifier must be a valid URI:

 ```json
 "identifier": "http://example.com/publication"